Lesson PlansBack to lesson plans archive April 2, 2020

 - When viewed in hindsight, how successful were the actions?
 Was there a change in policy as a result?
 Did the acts bring the issues into focus for the public?

 - Have a representative from each group present the research findings to the class.

-- In the same groups, have the students analyze the concept and practice of civil disobedience as well as their own beliefs on it by addressing the following:
+- In the same groups, analyze the concept and practice of civil disobedience as well as your own beliefs on it by addressing the following: